sunrise-stake/docs/docs/home.md

 #### Transparent unstaking

 The deposited stake retains full liquidity and can be traded back to SOL by  the user any time.
-At present, no fees (beyond the solana network fee of 5000 lamports) apply to unstaking high values when the user withdraws with a delay of 2-3 days, otherwise a fee of 0.3% is incurred for immediate withdrawals.
+At present, no fees (beyond the Solana network fee of 5000 lamports) apply to unstaking high values when the user withdraws with a delay of 2-3 days, otherwise a fee of 0.3% is incurred for immediate withdrawals.
 This is done to secure sufficient liquidity of the staking pool.

 #### Liquid Staking
 Liquid staking is a method of staking that allows stakers to unstake without the typical 2-3 day withdrawal period.
-Sunrise proxies the [Marinade Finance](https://docs.marinade.finance/) protocol, which allows liquid staking through the use of liquidity pools.
+Sunrise proxies the [Marinade Finance](https://docs.marinade.finance/) and [SolBlaze] (https://stake-docs.solblaze.org/) protocols, which allows liquid staking through the use of liquidity pools.

-_NOTE_: In the future, Sunrise Stake aims at offering entirely feeless liquid unstaking.
-Sunrise will also proxy additional staking protocols.
+_NOTE: In the future, Sunrise Stake aims at offering entirely feeless liquid unstaking.
+Sunrise will also proxy additional staking protocols._

 #### Strengthening the Solana Ecosystem
 Our protocol also secures and decentralizes the Solana blockchain; staking your SOL with liquid staking protocols such as Marinade Finance and Solblaze means that your SOL is distributed to a wider network of validators.
+A more detailed explanation on staking and validators can be found in [Solana's docs] (https://solana.com/staking).

 #### The longer the staking, the higher the reward
 Keeping your SOL staked in Sunrise as long as possible maximises the climate-positive impact of your SOL, as well as the security of the Solana blockchain.